-LLMNR (UDP/5355, Link-Local Multicast Name Resolution) is used in all Windows versions starting from Vista and allows IPv6 and IPv4 clients to resolve the names of neighboring computers without using the DNS server due to broadcast requests in the local L2 network segment.
+LLMNR (UDP/5355, Link-Local Multicast Name Resolution) protocol is used in all Windows versions starting from Vista, allows IPv6 and IPv4 clients to resolve the names of neighboring computers without using the DNS server due to broadcast requests in the local L2 network segment.
 This protocol is automatically used if DNS is unavailable (in Windows workgroups this protocol is used for Network Discovery).
-So if there are DNS servers in the domain, this protocol is not needed.

-On Windows, you can display NetBIOS statistics and current TCP/IP connections over NBT using the nbtstat command.
+On Windows, you can view NetBIOS statistics and current TCP/IP connections through NBT using the nbtstat command.
 To get the computer name by its IP address:

 nbtstat -A 192.168.131.190

-You can display all records about neighboring computers on the same local network in the NetBIOS cache:
+The nbtstat tool found a computer on the local network using NetBIOS and returned the name of that computer.
+You can list all of the entries about the neighboring computers on the same local network from the NetBIOS cache:

 nbtstat -c